Readers of your book will assume you mean what you say. You, the author, don’t get to explain what you meant the text to say.

 If you use punctuation in odd ways… #

 …readers may get frustrated, wonder at these choices, or even assume you don’t know what you’re doing.

 If passages tend to be opaque or confusing… #

-…readers will put the book down and may never pick it up again.
+…readers will put the book down, and may very well never pick it up again.

-…readers will not only stop reading, they may come away with strongly negative impressions of who you are as the author.
+…readers may stop reading, or read on with increasingly negative impressions of who you are as the author.

-If you as the author use words, phrases, or passages that can be taken as offensive, it won’t matter whether that’s what you intended.
-Who you really are won’t come into play.
-They’ve read your text, and they will assume that what you said in the text is what you mean as an author—that it’s a reflection of who you are.
-After-the-fact clarifications will do little to ameliorate their initial reactions.
+If you as the author use words, phrases, or passages that are taken as offensive, it won’t matter whether offense is what you intended.
+They’re reading your text.
+They will assume that it says what you mean — that these offensive expressions or passages are a true reflection of who you are.

 If you unthinkingly or unintentionally write something that people will interpret as racist or homophobic or misogynist or otherwise offensive, wouldn’t you want to revise your writing to clarify your intent?
 The time to do that is before publishing.